peanutshawny/Steam-Clustering/README.md

 ## Contact

-Feel free to email me at shawnliu30@gmail.com!
+Feel free to email me at shawnliu30@gmail.com if you want to talk about this project or data science in general!